jthiem/overlapadd/README.md

 filter since it converts both into frequency domain, with the FFT size given by the larger of the two - this only works well if both x and b are of similar size.

+## TODO

+- Add ability to set and save state (trivial)
+- Allow for complex signals (also trivial, should be separate function)